 There are over 100 types of neuropathy, each with its own cluster of symptoms that can be diagnosed by a neurologist.
 For susceptible individuals, the use of a statin drug can interfere with proper functioning of the peripheral nerves.
-Researchers assume that the build-up of statins in the body causes neuropathy in some individuals.
+Scientists think that the build-up of statins in the body causes neuropathy in some individuals.

 Muscle weakness is frequently a symptom of neuropathy and the muscle weakness may develop in a matter of days or may slowly progress over weeks or months.
-Individuals may simply not recognize the progressive muscle weakness and excuse the symptoms away as the result of being tired, overdoing or just getting older.
-For those who take statins, keep muscle weakness in mind as it “could be a sign of a rare but serious side effect.”
+Individuals may simply not recognize the progressive muscle weakness and excuse the symptoms away as the result of being tired, overexertion, or just getting older.
+For those who take statins, keep muscle weakness in mind as it could be a sign of a side effect that requires medical attention.

 Other symptoms of neuropathy include: numbness, tingling, and pricking sensations; burning pain (especially at night); and/or sensitivity to touch.
 If left undiagnosed, neuropathy can lead to deterioration of the muscles and paralysis.
 Remember that we all need throat muscles to swallow, chest muscles to breathe, and that the heart is a muscle.
 In the extreme, severe neuropathy as a side effect to statin use can lead to death.

 Some researchers estimate the 1 in 10 people who take statin drugs will experience a mild form of neuropathy where the symptoms may be a feeling of tiredness, difficulty in arising from a low chair or getting out of bed, shortness of breath or difficulty walking.